Managing environmental performanceplus

 Waste managementplus

 Our business and operations result in waste and we are committed to controlling, recovering and reusing waste wherever possible.
-Our Executive Committee has overall responsibility and oversight for waste management.
 We promote the efficient use of resources and materials that are used in our facilities to help reduce waste.
 We have a sustainable procurement policy and we actively seek to source sustainable products from suppliers that are made from recycled material where possible.

 Hazardous materialsplus